Our kind staff is ready to care for your loved ones. We treat them like family!

 Dr. Rowe has treated all of my dogs over the years and has always given them wonderful care.
 Since he added acupuncture to his practice he has helped five of my dogs, always with remarkable results.
 My first was Elsa, a 12-year-old Golden Retriever with arthritis.
 I am convinced she lived two more years, comfortably, because Dr. Rowe gave her back her mobility.
 Next came Sandy, my puppy mill survivor collie.
 I got her when she was 7 and she had plenty of health problems over the years, but as she aged and got a number of new maladies, Dr. Rowe often supplemented his treatments with acupuncture and I could tell it really helped.
 Sandy lived to be nearly 15, which is an incredibly long life for any collie, especially one who had such rough early years.
 Next came Jasper who had bouts of pancreatitis.
 The medicine and acupuncture saved her more than once and she also had a long, comfortable life.
 Now I have Harry, a collie with arthritis along his spine and mild hip dysplasia.
 He had stopped playing entirely, which was just so wrong for the world’s happiest guy.
 Dr. Rowe does regular acupuncture on Harry, who just melts into a puddle of relaxation about half way through the treatment.
 When he comes home he takes a little Zen nap, and then wakes up as playful and agile as a puppy.
 And finally there’s Nick, the survivor of a hoarding situation.
 He’s a very frightened, sweet collie with arthritis.
 Dr. Rowe comes to my house to treat him because he’s just too frightened to go in the car.
 Every time he comes, Nick is less afraid of him because Dr. Rowe is always so gentle and patient with him.
 With 7 dogs over the past 20 years I’ve seen a lot of vets but Dr. Rowe is by far the best.
 He’s gentle, patient, compassionate, smart and up-to-date.
 He’s given my dogs such excellent treatment and he’s given me peace of mind that I’m taking the best care of my dogs as I possibly can.
 And he has the best staff ever.
 I trust Aid Animal Hospital and everyone there to give my dogs the best, kindest treatment there is.

 When not at the hospital, Dr. Rowe keeps an active lifestyle with his wife Tania and children Nadia and Bella who also work at the clinic.
-He shares his household with their 4 dogs Frisco, Pablo, Ramsey, and Walter.
+He shares their household with their 3 dogs Pablo, Ramsey, and Walter.
+The family also has chickens and cats, and plans on adding horses to their crew soon.

 When we at AAH say that we treat your pet like family, we truly do.
 As pet parents, we know the value your pet has as a part of your family.
 We look forward to meeting with you and thank you for choosing Aid Animal Hospital to care for your pets.

-In her free time, Dr. Evans enjoys being outside whether she's backpacking, camping, skiing, or playing competitive Frisbee, woodworking (she's planning on making her own furniture soon), and spending time with her fiancé.
+In her free time, Dr. Evans enjoys being outside whether she's backpacking, camping, skiing, or playing competitive Frisbee, woodworking (she's planning on making her own furniture soon), and spending time with her husband.

 Nadia is Dr. Rowe's oldest daughter.
 As a technician she works to keep your pets happy and well cared for in the back.
 From the time she was little, she and her sister Bella would read and sing to the hospital patients that her Dad would bring home.
 She is always chipper and ready to help.
 In her free time she rocks the drum set and is an English equestrian rider.
-At home she helps care for her four dogs who follow her everywhere.
-We call her the dog whisperer...
+At home she cares for her pups, Peanut and Finn!

-As a kennel attendant, Annika shares her fun-loving and positive attitude with everyone she meets, whether it be humans or animals.
+As a technician, Annika shares her fun-loving and positive attitude with everyone she meets, whether it be humans or animals.
 You will notice that Annika is always smiling, and that she is quick to help others.
-Annika enjoys spending time with her fiance, Clayton, and their two dogs, Hank the husky and a lab named Bela.
+Annika enjoys spending time with her husband and their two dogs, Hank is a husky and his sister is a labrador named Bela.

-For almost 10 years, Corrine has worked as a technician at Aid Animal Hospital.
-Currently, Corrine enjoys working as a kennel attendant when she isn't at home with her family.
-The furry part of the family consists of a black lab named Ace, a cat named June, and a ferret named Bueler.
+For over 15 years, Corrine has worked as a technician at Aid Animal Hospital.
+The furry part of Corrine's family consists of a black lab named Ace, a former street dog named Bob and a cat named June, and a ferret named Bueler.
 Corrine enjoys playing volleyball, watching Netflix, and spending time with her family.

-Kerry is one of our helpful and knowledgable receptionists.
-Even though she only works part time, she is a full time member of the AAH family and we are lucky to have her!
-At home she shares her personal space with her calico Helen and her Australian shepherd Kali.
+Kerry is one of our helpful and knowledgeable receptionists.
+Although she only works part time, she is a full time member of the AAH family and we are lucky to have her!
+When she's not at the clinic, she works full time as a scientist.
+When Kerry has downtime at home, she shares her space with her calico cat named Helen, golden retriever Mojito and her Australian shepherd Kali.

 Pilgrim is one of our resident cats and quite the social butterfly.
 While he started life out a bit rough as a ferrel cat, he's become our primary Greeter and Chief at AAH.
 You may find him lounging on the reception desk if he isn't supervising treatments in the back from his windowed perch.